 106.07 Unacceptable Materials.
 Unacceptable materials are all materials not conforming to the requirements of these Specifications at the time they are used.
-Immediately remove all unacceptable materials from the project site unless otherwise instructed by the DCA.
-The DCA will determine if unacceptance materials may remain conforming to .
-The DCA must approve the use of previously identified unacceptable materials that have been corrected or repaired.
-If the Contractor fails to comply immediately with any order of the DCA made under the provisions of this subsection, the DCA will have authority to remove and replace defective materials and to deduct the cost of removal and replacement from any monies due or to become due to the Contractor.
+Immediately remove all unacceptable materials from the project site unless otherwise instructed by the Engineer.
+The Engineer will determine if unacceptable materials may remain conforming to Supplement 1102.
+The Engineer must approve the use of previously identified unacceptable materials that have been corrected or repaired.
+If the Contractor fails to comply immediately with any order of the Engineer made under the provisions of this subsection, the Engineer will have authority to remove and replace defective materials and to deduct the cost of removal and replacement from any monies due or to become due to the Contractor.

-106.08 Department-Furnished Material.
+106.08 LPA-Furnished Material.
 Furnish all materials required to complete the Work, except when otherwise provided in the Proposal.

-The Department will deliver the Department-furnished materials to the Contractor at the points specified in the Contract Documents.
+The LPA will deliver the LPA-furnished materials to the Contractor at the points specified in the Contract Documents.

-Include the cost of handling and placing of all Department-furnished materials in the contract price for the contract item for which they are used.
+Include the cost of handling and placing of all LPA-furnished materials in the contract price for the contract item for which they are used.

-The Department will hold the Contractor responsible for all material upon delivery of the materials to the Project site.
-The Department will make deductions from any monies due the Contractor to make good any shortages and deficiencies, for any cause whatsoever, and for any damage that may occur after such delivery, and for any demurrage charges.
+The LPA will hold the Contractor responsible for all material upon delivery of the materials to the Project site.
+The LPA will make deductions from any monies due the Contractor to make good any shortages and deficiencies, for any cause whatsoever, and for any damage that may occur after such delivery, and for any demurrage charges.

 106.09 Steel and Iron Products Made in the United States.
-Furnish steel and iron products that are made in the United States according to the applicable provisions of Federal regulations stated in and State of Ohio laws, and and .
+Furnish steel and iron products that are made in the United States according to the applicable provisions of State of Ohio laws, ORC 153.011 and 5525.21.
 “United States” means the United States of America and includes all territory, continental or insular, subject to the jurisdiction of the United States.

-A. Federal Requirements.
-All steel or iron products incorporated permanently into the Work must be made of steel or iron produced in the United States and all subsequent manufacturing must be performed in the United States.
-Manufacturing is any process that modifies the chemical content; physical shape or size; or final finish of a product.
-Manufacturing begins with the initial melting and mixing, and continues through the bending and coating stages.
-If a domestic product is taken out of the United States for any process, it becomes a foreign source material.

-B. State Requirements.
+A. State Requirements.
 All steel products used in the Work for load-bearing structural purposes must be made from steel produced in the United States.
 State requirements do not apply to iron.

-C. Applications.

-1. When the Work is federally funded both the Federal and State requirements apply.
-This includes all portions of the Work, including portions that are not federally funded.

-2. When the Work has no Federal funds, only the State requirements apply.

-D. Exceptions.
-The Director may grant specific written permission to use foreign steel or iron products in bridge construction and foreign iron products in any type of construction.
-The Director may grant such exceptions under either of the following conditions:
+B. Exceptions.
+The ODOT may grant specific written permission to use foreign steel or iron products in bridge construction and foreign iron products in any type of construction.
+The ODOT may grant such exceptions under either of the following conditions:

-1. The cost of products to be used does not exceed 0.1 percent of the total Contract cost, or $2,500, whichever is greater.
-The cost is the value of the product as delivered to the project.
+1. The cost of each contract item used not exceed one-tenth of one per cent of the total contract cost, or two thousand five hundred dollrs, whichever is greater.
+For the purposes of this section, the cost is the value of the steel product as delivered to the project.